httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Introduction

-It is common for an HTTP {{!HTTP=I-D.ietf-httpbis-semantics}} resource representation to have relationships to one or more other resources.
-Clients will often discover these relationships while processing a retrieved representation, leading to further retrieval requests.
+It is common for representations of an HTTP {{!HTTP=I-D.ietf-httpbis-semantics}}
+resource to have relationships to one or more other resources.
+Clients will often discover these relationships while processing a retrieved representation, which may lead to further retrieval requests.
 Meanwhile, the nature of the relationship determines whether the client is blocked from continuing to process locally available resources.
-For example, visual rendering of an HTML document could be blocked by the retrieval of a CSS file that the document refers to.
+An example of this is visual rendering of an HTML document, which could be blocked by the retrieval of a CSS file that the document refers to.
 In contrast, inline images do not block rendering and get drawn incrementally as the chunks of the images arrive.

+HTTP/2 {{!HTTP2=I-D.ietf-httpbis-http2bis}} and HTTP/3
-To provide meaningful presentation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.
+{{!HTTP3=I-D.ietf-quic-http}} support multiplexing of requests and responses in a single connection.
+An important feature of any implementation of a protocol that provides multiplexing is the ability to prioritize the sending of information.
+For example, to provide meaningful presentation of an HTML document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends to a client.

+A server that operates in ignorance of how clients issue requests and consume responses can cause suboptimal client application performance.
+Priority signals allow clients to communicate their view of request priority.
+Servers have their own needs that are independent from client needs, so they often combine priority signals with other available information in order to inform scheduling of response data.

 RFC 7540 {{?RFC7540}} stream priority allowed a client to send a series of priority signals that communicate to the server a "priority tree"; the structure